-An independent clause contains a subject, a verb, and a complete thought such as, "I wrote my first novel last year".

-A dependent clause contains a subject and a verb, but no complete thought such as, "After I wrote my first novel last year..."

-A Simple sentence has one independent clause.
-E.g.

-- Tom reads novels. - Tom and Harry read novels.

-A Compound sentence has two independent clauses joined by a conjunction (Tom reads novels but, Harry reads comics), adverb (Tom reads novels; however, Harry reads comics), or semicolon (Tom reads novels; his friend reads comics)

-A Complex sentence has one dependent clause (headed by a subordinating conjunction or a relative pronoun) joined to an independent clause.
-E.g.

-• Although Tom reads novels, Harry reads comics.

-· Jack, who reads comics, rarely reads novels.

-1.13.3 Construction of a sentence
+- An independent clause contains a subject, a verb, and a complete thought such as, "I wrote my first novel last year". - A dependent clause contains a subject and a verb, but no complete thought such as, "After I wrote my first novel last year..." - A Simple sentence has one independent clause such as "Tom reads novels." or "Tom and Harry read novels." - A compound sentence has two independent clauses joined by - A conjunction such as "Tom reads novels but, Harry reads comics", - An adverb such as "Tom reads novels; however, Harry reads comics", - A semicolon such as "Tom reads novels; his friend reads comics" - A complex sentence has one dependent clause, headed by a subordinating conjunction or a relative pronoun, joined to an independent clause.
+Example: "Although Tom reads novels, Harry reads comics." or "Jack, who reads comics, rarely reads novels."

+1.13.3 CONSTRUCTION OF A SENTENCE